 About the project

-Besides being a particularly precious part of the collection, the Individual Graphic Sheets of the Albrecht Haupt Collection (GESAH) are so unique and cover such a broad contextual and technical spectrum that they offer the greatest potential to international researchers of construction and fine arts.
-And yet this collection is only known to a very small circle of experts who were only able to use parts of it for their work.
-The key problems are the lack of specialist indexing and the difficulty in accessing the sheets.
-In this respect, the collection’s heterogeneity poses the greatest challenge.
+Besides being a particularly precious collection, the Albrecht Haupt Collection is unique and covers such a broad contextual and technical spectrum that it offers the greatest potential to international researchers of construction and fine arts.
+And yet this collection was only known to a very small circle of experts who were only able to use parts of it for their work.
+The key problems were the lack of specialist indexing and the difficulty in accessing the sheets.
+In this respect, the collection’s heterogeneity posed the greatest challenge.

-Inadequately indexed graphics collections such as the Albrecht Haupt Collection are predestined for collaborative processing with the use of digital and virtual methods, because they appeal to different (expert) communities.
-Processing is therefore carried out in close cooperation with project partners from various specialist disciplines who are based at various departments of TIB and at the Chair of History of Architecture and Urban Development at Leibniz Universität Hannover’s Institute for History and Theory of Architecture.
+Inadequately indexed graphics collections such as the Albrecht Haupt Collection are predestined for processing with the use of digital and virtual methods, because they appeal to different (expert) communities.
+Processing was therefore carried out in close cooperation with project partners from various specialist disciplines who are based at various departments of TIB and at the Chair of History of Architecture and Urban Development at Leibniz Universität Hannover’s Institute for History and Theory of Architecture.

 1. Digitisation